 IFP kids should be encouraged to show some healthy assertiveness.
 They should be told that it's OK to express their opinions even if everyone won't agree with them, or if their opinions make someone unhappy.
 Encouraging your child to express their opinion, and then supporting and complimenting their behavior will help them to become more assertive.
 If you can't agree with the actual opinnion that they express, at least you can compliment them on the fact that they are asserting themselves.
 If your child has a problem with asserting himself or herself, you should NOT criticize the opinions that they express until they show that they are comfortable with asserting themselves.

 Adult personality types contain four letters, while for kids aged 7-12 we use three letter types.
 What happened to the missing letter?
-It's there, we just can't usually determine what it is until after a child is in their teens.
-Sometimes it becomes apparent when a child is around thirteen years old, sometimes as late as eighteen years old.
+It's there, we just can't usually determine what it is until after a person is 13 years old.
 IFP kids will grow up to be either ISFP "Artists" or INFP "Idealists".
-At this stage in their development, it's not obvious whether they complement their Feeling preference with Intuition or Sensing.
-You may have a sense which one the IFP prefers, but we often have to wait until a person is well into their teens before we can determine their adult personality type.
+At this stage in their development, it's not obvious whether they will choose Intuition or Sensing to complement their Feeling function.
+You will see the child practicing both Intuition and Sensing as they settle down into their preferred function.
+In some children, it's possible to distinguish their "missing" letter, but for many kids we just have to wait a few years to be sure.

 Check us out on Facebook